Minolta has been making their own optical glass in their Itami works

-Minolta started out with four lenses.
 Minolta named their lenses Rokkor, as many other companies

 also choose a different name for their lenses.
 The SR bayonet